KTH/devops-course/contributions/essay/almajni-rezkalla/README.md

 * George Rezkalla - rezkalla@kth.se - @georgewbar

 ## Description
-The essay will make define what infrastructure-as-code and configuration managment is.
+The essay will define what infrastructure-as-code, configuration managment are, and the relationship between them and DevOps.
-Then, we will make go through Ansible and Puppet, and make a comparison between them.
+Then, we will go through Ansible and Puppet in more detail, and make a comparison between them.

-## Preliminary structure
+## Structure

-* Introduction
+1. Introduction
-  * Why this topic?: here, we will relate this topic to DevOps in general before going into more details in later sections.
-  * Configuration Management
-  * Infrastructure-as-code
-  * Relationship to DevOps
+	1.1.
+Why this topic?
+	1.2.
+What is configuration management?
+	1.3.
+The relationship between IaC and DevOps
-  * Some tools
+	1.4.
+Some tools
-* Puppet
+2. Puppet
+	2.1.
+Some technical information
+		2.1.1 Facts
+		2.1.2 Manifest
+		2.1.3 Catalog
+		2.1.4 How does Puppet work?
+		2.1.5 Example
+3. Ansible
+	3.1.
+Some technical information
-* Ansible
+	3.2.
+Ansible architecture
+		3.2.1 Inventory
+		3.2.2 Modules
+		3.2.3 Plugins
+		3.2.4 Playbook
+		3.2.5 Example
-* Puppet vs Ansible
+4. Puppet Vs Ansible
-  * General Comparison
+	4.1.
+Comparison: Ansible vs Puppet
-  * Comparison as a table
+	4.2.
+Comparison as a Table
-* Conclusion
+5. Conclusion
+References

-## Criteria that we want to pass
+## Criteria that we want to fulfill

 * The essay has a good title
 * The essay is well structured, the ideas are well presented